 A little party workaround never killed nobody.

 If your vehicle is not compatible with the original software, it doesn’t mean that your only option is a cumbersome Android Auto head unit swap.
-BimmerTech Android Auto MMI Prime offers an easy plug & play installation that takes 1-2 hours at most.
+BimmerTech offers Android Auto MMI Prime retrofits for most E-series and F-series cars with the following head units: CIC, ENTRY, ENTRYNAV, NBT, NBT EVO ID4 and CHAMP2.
+The installation process however differs depending on your iDrive system.
+In NBT-type head units, for example, it’s an easy plug & play that takes 1-2 hours at most.
 The installation kit includes a detailed manual tailored to your specific BMW model.
 Additionally, you can always contact tech support with any questions you may have, either about the product or its installation.

 This upgrade lets you connect your Android device via USB or wirelessly.
 But what makes it special is the extra features you can take advantage of.
 They include: